MLecardonnel/PreSnapPrediction/README.md

     Figure 4.
 ORPSP classification model performances
 </p>

 The model performances are not great but they are still significant enough to provide valuable insights.
 The study of Shapley values reveals the key characteristics that contribute to the success of a route.
 The route time feature emerges as the most relevant one. **The quicker the route, the more likely the receiver will be open in its reception zone**.
-Thus the model detects that quick plays where the quarterback throws the football to receivers with short routes have a higher chance of success.
+Thus, the model identifies that quick plays where the quarterback throws the football early to receivers running quick routes have a higher chance of success.
 An other feature worth mentioning is the distance between the receiver at lineset and the back of the endzone. **The closer to scoring a touchdown, the less likely the receiver will be open in its reception zone**.
 Other model interpretations include examples such as:
 - The higher the down number, the less likely the receiver will be open
 - The more reception zones before the line of scrimmage on the play, the less likely the receiver will be open
 - The more straight routes on the play (such as a Hail Mary), the less likely the receiver will be open